cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as a CBOR byte string.
-This allows encoding of all lengths with minimal overhead.
+Any leading 0x00 byte (to indicate that the number is not negative) is omitted.

 * signatureAlgorithm.
 The 'signatureAlgorithm' field is encoded as a CBOR int (see {{iana}}).
 Algorithms with parameters are not supported.
 Note that some RSA signature algorithms use parameters = NULL instead of omitting parameters.